zrthstr/anti_SSRF_requests_adapter/Readme.md

 ### Overview

-This library wraps the excellent Python HTTP requests library, [Requests](https://requests.readthedocs.io/en/latest/), by adding several [SSRF](https://en.wikipedia.org/wiki/Server-side_request_forgery) related security measures to HTTP requests.
+This library wraps the excellent Python HTTP client library [Requests](https://requests.readthedocs.io/en/latest/), by adding several [SSRF](https://en.wikipedia.org/wiki/Server-side_request_forgery) related security controlls to HTTP requests.

 **Disclaimer**: This library is currently in a developmental stage.
 Due to the lack of extensive test case coverage, it should be considered insecure and, at best, experimental.
 Nonetheless, these features aim to provide a more secure and controlled HTTP request environment, suitable for developers who prioritize stringent security measures in their applications.